stolostron/acm-hive-openshift-releases/README.md

 oc apply -f subscription/subscription-fast.yaml   #Fast channel
 ```
 - After about 60s the Create Cluster user interface will list the new images available in your forked repository
-- Add new OpenShift install images by created additional files in the `4.3` and `4.4` directories
+- Add new OpenShift install images by created additional files in the `clusterImageSets/stable/*` and `clusterImageSets/fast` directories

 ## How to get new versions
-- This repository will automatically update with the latest stable versions
+- This repository will automatically update with the latest stable and fast versions
-- You can monitor this repository and merge changes if you forked it
+- You can monitor this repository and merge changes to your forked repository
 - As soon as new images are committed to this repository and merged to your fork, they will become available in the Red Hat Advanced Cluster Management console (about 60s)
-- This is the stable stream: https://github.com/openshift/cincinnati-graph-data/blob/master/channels/stable-4.3.yaml
+- This is the stable stream being followed by this repository: https://github.com/openshift/cincinnati-graph-data/blob/master/channels/stable-4.3.yaml

 ## (Technical Preview) Usecase - OFFLINE - limited images
 - Copy the `clusterImageSets` directory to a system that has access to the disconnected Red Hat Advanced Cluster Management Hub
 - Delete the YAML files for OpenShift versions you do not want to host OFFLINE
-- Modify the `clusterImageSet` YAML files for the remaining OpenShift release images to point to the correct OFFLINE repository
+- Modify the `clusterImageSet` YAML files for the remaining OpenShift release images to point to the correct `OFFLINE` repository
 ```yaml
 apiVersion: hive.openshift.io/v1
 kind: ClusterImageSet